msieprawski/resource-table/README.md

     }
 }
 ```
 All of your custom presenters must extends `DefaultPresenter` class.
-Feel free to see how it works *(it's strongly based on Laravel's BootstrapThreePreseter)*.
+Feel free to see how it works *(it's strongly based on Laravel's BootstrapThreePresenter)*.
 Just copy method which is responsible for element that you want to customize and change it!
 That's it!

 After creating your custom presenter - don't forget to set it in `ResourceTable`:
 ```php